felipecbarbosa/felipecbarbosa.github.io/leituras.md

 - This Won't Scale: 41 plays from the Drift marketing team to help your business cut through the noise, grow faster than the competition & thrill your customers ([Review This Won't Scale](/this-wont-scale/)) (110 páginas)
 - Talking to Humans: Success starts with understanding your customers (87 páginas)
 - Scientific Advertising - The Original Text from 1923: Wise Principles for Marketing, Advertising and Strategy (English Edition) (76 páginas)
+- The Little Book of Stupidity - How we lie to ourselves and don't believe others (93 páginas)

 ### Livros 2018
 ```21 livros - 6114 páginas - 16 páginas/dia em média no ano```